RickWeber/100-days-of-code/r1-log.md

 create and undertake exchanges.
 By building together transfers I can make exchanges of arbitrary complexity.
 I could even have agents ask other agents to make transfers to third agents (or from?)

+### R1D38 - 2020-09-28

+I think I did a bit yesterday, but whatever.
+No record, I'll treat today as the next day.

+So I've finally got it in the repl.
+I think I've got the model basically where I want it.
+I want to add visualization for the conference (and to make it easy to start and re-run while displaying data).
+But right now I'm running into casting problems with np.

+Pretty good coding day.
+I've got it where I want it right now.
+I can make it more complicated later.
+But right now I need plain vanilla in time to make the presentation.